Severe Weather Closure Procedure

 3.1.
 When College operations are cancelled or closed during the course or prior to a scheduled day or evening, all students will be excused from attendance of on-campus courses and activities without penalty.
 The College will ensure that a complete or partial College closure will not have a negative impact on the academic activities and achievements of students.

 3.2.
-Students scheduled at external organizations such as hospitals, clinics or agencies for College related activities will follow the protocol of the external organization with respect to cancellation of College activities or closure of the facility.
+Students scheduled at external organizations such as hospitals, clinics or agencies for College related activities will follow the protocol of the external organization instead of decisions related to the cancellation of College activities or closure of the facility.
 It is the students’ responsibility to advise their external placement advisor or supervisor of any situation which prevents them from attending their placement or work.

 4.1.
-When College operations are cancelled or closed employees, other than employees designated as providing essential services, will not be expected to work.
+When College operations are cancelled or closed employees, other than employees designated as providing essential services, will not be expected to attend or remain at work.
 Employees will be released, wherever practical, 30 minutes after students, in order to ease exiting congestion.

 4.2.
 Employees that are scheduled to work will receive their regular rate of pay.